arananet/Tapuino-Reloaded/README.md

 # Updates

+20/01/2021: There might be a problem with pin 8 on the SD card buffer.
+If PCB manufacturer does not populate a required via to make pin 8 from the HC4050 to GND there might be a problem with SD card detection.
+To fix this, try to solder pin 8 to pin 2 of the octocoupler (GND).
+Find the instruction on how to fix this on the GERBERS-NANO directory.

+Thanks to the user Alleged-Geek for point this out.

 12/11/2019: Updated license stuff (I usually not do this but I must start it with this).

 12/11/2019: Released version 0.41 using Arduino Nano and 128x32 oled screen.